What Matters When Repurposing Diffusion Models for General Dense Perception Tasks?: The formulation of Three Different Pipelines

-\textbf{Our Method.} The input of the U-Net is an RGB latent code, and the output becomes the ground-truth latent code, with no relationship to the timestep $t$.
-Experimentally, we find that the number of timesteps $T$ will not affect the perception accuracy and therefore can be set to 1.
-Up to now, the quantitative changes have led to a change in quality, the stochastic multi-step generation has been transferred to the deterministic one-step perception, \textit{i.e.}, fine-tuning diffusion models as perception models within one step.
+\textbf{One-step prediction.} The input of the U-Net is an RGB latent code, and the output becomes the negative value of the ground-truth latent code, with no relationship to the timestep $t$.
+Therefore, we set the number of timesteps $T$ to 1 while preserving the same performance.

-Note that this is simply to initialize the network using the pre-trained UNet and fine tune the model using labeled data.

-\textbf{Discussions.} First, the training of the diffusion models is nothing more than training a denoising auto-encoder by adding multi-level noises to the latent VAE code.
-Thus, compared to self-supervised representation learning methods such as MAE \cite{MAE}, diffusion training follows the same overall idea of MAE; and they only differ in the subtle design of encoders and decoders and the types of noises used.

-From the perspective of text-to-image (T2I) synthesis, T2I synthesis is likely to be effective for representation learning due to the following reasons: 1) Textual descriptions provide context and semantic information that can be used to guide the generation of images.
-2) The ability to learn a mapping between text and images can lead to improved understanding and generation of both modalities.
-3) The availability of large datasets, such as LAION, with paired text and image data, facilitates the training of T2I models.

-Essentially, T2I is another form of supervision of text and image interaction.
-Recall that CLIP \cite{radford2021learning} associates text and images by applying a contrastive learning approach.
-This involves pushing apart incompatible text-image pairs and pulling closer compatible ones, adhering to conventional metric learning methodologies.
-According to CoCa of \cite{Yu2022CoCaCC} on image captioning (I2T) for learning representations, the process leads to robust representations that can be effectively utilized for a wide range of downstream tasks with minimal adaptation or zero-shot transfer.
-Based on this observation, we anticipate that text-to-image (T2I) synthesis will also be capable of learning efficient image representations.

-\textbf{Customized Task-specific Decoder and Loss.} Similar to traditional perception models, our GenPercept can leverage various customized perception decoders.
-The main advantages include: 1) Compared to the VAE decoder, the customized one can personalize the output channels, offering great flexibility.
-2) Various losses can be used to further improve the performance.
-3) The standard noise objective in~\cref{eq: multi_step_noise_loss} and \cref{eq: rgb_noise_loss} requires dense ground-truth labels to be encoded to latent space.
-However, for depth estimation, some ground-truth labels captured from sensors are sparse (LiDAR) or semi-dense (RGB-D cameras).
-The customized loss enables discarding the invalid regions and leveraging the valid ones.